pnfirm-phuongnguyen/trading/README.md

 # trading
 getting started with trading
-part 1 : getting started with trading chpter 1 : the ups and downs of trading stocks chapter 2: exploring markets and stock exchanges chapter 3 : going for broke (r) . discovering brokerage options chapter 4: putting your key business tool to work : the computer
+part 1 : getting started with trading chapter 1 : the ups and downs of trading stocks chapter 2: exploring markets and stock exchanges chapter 3 : going for broke (r) . discovering brokerage options chapter 4: putting your key business tool to work : the computer